 3.5.1.1 Primary Data

 Primary data was collected directly from the field using questionnaires and interviews.
 It provided firsthand insights specific to the study’s objectives.
-Saunders, Lewis, and Thornhill (2016) emphasize that primary data is essential in exploratory and descriptive research as it reflects current and context-specific conditions.
-In this study, procurement officers, managers, and suppliers within Mbeya City Council served as the primary sources of data.
+Saunders, Lewis and Thornhill (2016) emphasize that primary data is essential in exploratory and descriptive research as it reflects current and context-specific conditions.
+For this study, procurement officers, managers, and suppliers within the Mbeya City Council served as the primary sources of data.

 3.5.1.2 Secondary Data